sanity/quickml/README.md

 Under the hood
 --------------

+**Split scoring formula**
 Like all decision tree learners, QuickDT uses a formula to determine the quality of a "split" at each branch.
 I've tested a wide variety of formulae, and eventually settled on the one implemented [here](https://github.com/sanity/quickdt/blob/master/src/main/java/com/moboscope/quickdt/scorers/Scorer1.java).
+So far as I know its a novel approach.

 The basic idea is that the best split is the one with the greatest differences in the proportions of the outcomes in each of the two subsets created by the split, multiplied by the size of the smaller set.
-In tests this performed better than Gini impurity.
+In tests this performed better than Gini impurity, and various other approaches I tried.
+Its easy to try your own, just implement Scorer and pass it to the TreeBuilder constructor.

+**Finding the best nominal branch**
+The algorithm I came up with for proposing a nominal branch may also be novel:

+Given a nominal attribute (ie. one where the values are strings), we start by scoring the splits produced by a set of size one, testing each value in turn.

+We take the best of these, and then try adding another value to this set, again, trying each of the remaining values in turn and scoring them.

+We keep adding to the set until adding a new value results in a lower score than the set has without it.
+Once that happens we terminate, and that's our set.